-This post, co-authored with my colleague Ricky Tharrington, is the first in a three-part series explaining interpretability techniques for black-box models in SAS® Viya®.
+This post, co-authored with my colleague Ricky Tharrington, is the first in a three-part series explaining interpretability techniques for complex models in SAS® Viya®.

 Interpretability techniques can help overcome challenges with black-box models that make them hard to understand.
 In this series we'll introduce four model-agnostic interpretability techniques you can use to explain and understand machine learning models, including: